Advanced WYSIWYG editor

 Menu options in Document360 with 'Find and replace' highlighted for easy access.

-Creating FAQs templates in Advanced WYSIWYG editor
+Creating FAQ templates in the Advanced WYSIWYG editor

 1. Navigate to the desired article in the Advanced WYSIWYG editor.